TimHanewich/centauri/readme.md

 The communication packet structures are described below:

-###  PID Value Config Packet
+### Config Packet
 Remote controller --> HL MCU via HC-12, HL MCU --> LL MCU via UART.

-Used to update the PID gains used by the LL MCU on the go without having to manually re-flash code.
+Used to update settings on the LL MCU on the go without having to manually re-flash code. **Note that the LL MCU will NOT save these to hard storarage and "memorize" these when re-booted.
+So, this shoud be sent at every boot.**

 - Metadata byte (1 byte)
     - `00` as Pack identifier (2 bits)